konova-mm/Python_For_Network_Engineer/Day2-DataType and Basic Scripts.md

 *****

 #### String methods
-hen automating, very often it will be necessary to work with strings, since config file, command output and commands sent - are strings.
+When automating, very often it will be necessary to work with strings, since config file, command output and commands sent - are strings.
 Knowledge of various methods (actions) that can be applied to strings helps to work with them more efficiently.
 Strings are immutable data type, so all methods that convert string returns a new string and the original string remains unchanged.

 #### Methods upper, lower, swapcase, capitalize
 ```